Tri-State Water Wars (AL, GA, FL)

-SELC joined forces with the Alabama Rivers Alliance and other citizen groups to lobby the governor and legislators to develop a water plan that would strengthen Alabama’s position for negotiating its water needs, while improving protections of its water resources.
-These groups have been advocating for a comprehensive science-based plan that will ensure enough water for local communities, businesses, farmers and sustainable aquatic ecosystems.
+SELC joined forces with the Alabama Rivers Alliance, other citizen groups and water users to lobby the governor and legislators to develop a water plan that would strengthen Alabama’s position for negotiating its water needs, while improving protections of its water resources for current and future generations.